-The root of the problem with Dworkin's theory of law lies in his approach to interpretation: "it makes interpretation of social practices insufficiently practical, insufficiently intersubjective, and thus (at least in the case of law) insufficiently political."
-In Dworkin's hands, participants in law are reduced to "windowless social monads."
-Thus, Postema challenges "Dworkin's theory of law only indirectly, by challenging the general theory of interpretation on which it rests."
+The root of the problem with Dworkin's theory of law lies in his approach to interpretation: 'it makes interpretation of social practices insufficiently practical, insufficiently intersubjective, and thus (at least in the case of law) insufficiently political'.
+In Dworkin's hands, participants in law are reduced to 'window-less social monads'.
+Thus, Postema challenges 'Dworkin's theory of law only indirectly, by challenging the general theory of interpretation on which it rests'.
+The interpretation on which it rests'.